riyadali/Angular_TypeScript/README_DISPLAY_LISTS.md

     + hero holds the current hero object for each iteration through the list.

   + Don't forget the asterisk (*) in front of ngFor.
 It's a critical part of the syntax.
 After the browser refreshes, the list of heroes appears.

+_ Style the heroes.
+The heroes list should be attractive and should respond visually when users hover over and select a hero from the list.
+In the first tutorial, you set the basic styles for the entire application in styles.css.
+That stylesheet didn't include styles for this list of heroes.
+You could add more styles to styles.css and keep growing that stylesheet as you add components.
+You may prefer instead to define private styles for a specific component and keep everything a component needs— the code, the HTML, and the CSS —together in one place.
+This approach makes it easier to re-use the component somewhere else and deliver the component's intended appearance even if the global styles are different.

+  + You define private styles either inline in the @Component.styles array or as stylesheet file(s) identified in the @Component.styleUrls array.
+  + When the CLI generated the HeroesComponent, it created an empty heroes.component.css stylesheet for the HeroesComponent and pointed to it in @Component.styleUrls like this.

+    src/app/heroes/heroes.component.ts (@Component)

+        @Component({
+            selector: 'app-heroes',
+            templateUrl: './heroes.component.html',
+            styleUrls: ['./heroes.component.css']
+        })

+  + Open the heroes.component.css file and paste in the private CSS styles for the HeroesComponent.
+You'll find them in the final code review at the bottom of this guide.